seanhodges-tw/api-docs/source/includes/reference/_recipients.md

 }
 ```

-It is possible that any new fields retuened may _also_ have `refreshRequirementsOnChange` field set to true.
+It is possible that any new fields returned may _also_ have `refreshRequirementsOnChange` field set to true.
 Therefore you must keep iterating on the partially created details object until `POST account-requirements` returns you no new fields that it previously didn't include in the response, you can do this by checking the size of the array returned.

-4.Once you have built your full reciepient details object you can use it to create a reciepient.
+4.Once you have built your full recipient details object you can use it to create a recipient.

 For example this is a valid request to create a recipient with address in US Arizona:
-<br/> `POST /v1/accounts`:<br/>
+<br/>`POST /v1/accounts`:<br/>

 <div class="center-column"></div>
 ```